essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 let sayHello name =
   printfn "Hello %s" name
 ```
-This is a function in F# and it's strongly type !
+This is a function in F# and it's strongly typed !

 +++
 ```fsharp